 What Counters Do You Have?
 Are they sealed?

-I have the Unfinished Birch 8.17 ft.
+In this kitchen, we used the Unfinished Birch 8.17 ft.
 L x 25 in.
 D x 1.5 in.
 T Butcher Block Countertop from The Home Depot.
-Ours are unsealed and after 10 months, we are very happy with them!

-In hindsight, I would’ve sealed them like I did in the Billiard Room Kitchenette so protect them but they were fine unsealed too!
+In hindsight, I would’ve sealed them like I did in the Billiard Room Kitchenette to protect them.

 Where To Buy Butcher Block Countertops